Images of Bug Bite or Sting (Pediatric) (4)

-Flying insects tend to bite exposed areas not covered by clothing, while some bugs (such as fleas) focus on the lower legs.
-Bedbugs prefer the head and neck area, often biting several times in the same area and leaving a group of lesions.
+Flying insects tend to choose exposed areas not covered by clothing, while some bugs (such as fleas) focus on the lower legs.
+Bedbugs prefer the arms, legs, chest, and face, often biting several times in the same area and leaving a group of lesions.

-- Fever, hives, and painful joints (though these reactions are not as common)
+- Fever, hives, and painful joints (although these reactions are not as common).

-- Bees may leave a stinger behind.
-Try to gently scrape the stinger off with a blunt object, such as a credit card.
+- Bees may leave a stinger behind; if so, try to gently scrape off the stinger with a blunt object, such as a credit card.